 Your USTA Southern tennis service representatives (TSRs) can help communities turn dreams into reality with the help of the USTA Public Facility Assistance program and the USTA Southern Build It Forward grant.
 Whether you're trying to figure out how to advocate for tennis in your parks, schools or on a college campus, there is help for everyone.

 Are you looking for assistance with the maintenance or construction of tennis courts?
 Just follow these simple steps to get started!

-A National Advocacy Consultant will contact you within 10 business days to discuss your project and develop a more extensive maintenance or construction plan.
+.
+Once a form is submitted, a National Facility Consultant will contact you remove within 10 business days to discuss your project and develop a more extensive maintenance or construction plan.